What Are AI Prompts For Teachers?

 Consistency

 AI also ensures your lesson plans, rubrics, assessments, and feedback are consistent.
-Once you find prompts that work for you, you can use them again to create clear and organized materials throughout the year.
+Once you find ChatGPT prompts for teachers that work, you can use them again to create clear and organized materials throughout the year.

 LMS And Grading Systems Integration